Contact clerking team

 Cases of note

-- Perfect Smile Spa Ltd v Trans-Atlantic Securities Ltd & Ors – Ongoing.
-Sole counsel acting for the first and second defendants, a financial intermediary and an accountant who is a director of the first defendant, defending a claim seeking recission of a loan agreement and damages of more than £1 million on the basis of the defendants’ alleged misrepresentations and negligent misstatements.
+• Perfect Smile Spa Ltd v Trans-Atlantic Securities Ltd & Ors – Acting for the first and second defendants, a financial intermediary and an accountant who is a director of the first defendant, successfully defending a claim seeking rescission of a loan agreement and damages of £1.1 million on the basis of the defendants’ alleged misrepresentations and negligent misstatements.

-- Bolton & Anor v Matthews & Anor – Ongoing in the Chancery Division.
-Sole counsel acting for the defendants to a claim seeking specific performance for transfer of real property and additional damages, raising the issue, among others, of whether a deed restating and amending the claimants’ charge imposes a clog on the equity of redemption.
+• Bolton & Anor v Matthews & Anor – Acting for the defendants to a claim seeking specific performance for transfer of property and additional damages, raising the issue, among others, of whether a deed restating and amending the claimants’ charge imposes a clog on the equity of redemption.

-- Secretary of State for Health and Social Care & Ors v Lundbeck Limited & Ors – Ongoing in the Competition Appeal Tribunal, Case 1415/5/7/21 (T).
-Led by Duncan Sinclair, acting, together with Daniel Stedman-Jones, for NHS England and NHS Wales in a competition follow-on claim against the manufacturers of the antidepressant citalopram.
+• Secretary of State for Health and Social Care & Ors v Lundbeck Limited & Ors Acting for NHS England and NHS Wales in a competition follow-on claim against the manufacturers of the antidepressant citalopram.
 The manufacturers were found by the European Commission to have entered into “pay for delay” agreements, which amounted to infringements of competition law by object under Art 101 of the Treaty.

-- Downey & Anor v Stevens & Ors [2021] EWHC 752 (Ch) – Successfully acting as sole counsel for the defendant trustees of Magdalen Park Bowling Club in a seven-day High Court trial.
+• Downey & Anor v Stevens & Ors [2021] EWHC 752 (Ch) – Acting for the defendant trustees of Magdalen Park Bowling Club in a seven-day High Court trial.
 The court found the contract under which the claimants alleged they were entitled to purchase the club’s land for £1 to be invalid pursuant to s 2 of the Law of Property (Miscellaneous Provisions) Act 1989 and that, even if it were valid, it would be unconscionable for the claimants to rely on its terms.

 Judgment

-Westlaw - Confidential charterparty dispute – Advising the owners in a charterparty dispute subject to the LMAA rules regarding the charterers’ bunkering obligations on redelivery.
+• Confidential charterparty dispute Advising the owners in a charterparty dispute subject to the LMAA rules regarding the charterers’ bunkering obligations on redelivery.
 The charterparty was an amended New York Produce Exchange (NYPE) 1946 form and the charter itself spanned the introduction of the International Maritime Organization (IMO) 2020 Regulation.

 Construction

-David is familiar with and has acted in and advised on matters involving all the standard forms of contract, including JCT, NEC, FIDIC and FMB, as well as many ad hoc contracts.
-He is also a TECBAR accredited adjudicator and accepts appointments via the TECBAR adjudication scheme.
+David is familiar with and has acted in and advised on matters involving all the standard forms of contract, including JCT, FIDIC, IChemE, and NEC as well as many ad hoc contracts.
+He is a TECBAR accredited adjudicator and accepts appointments via the TECBAR adjudication scheme.

 Cases of note

-- Keyline Civils Specialist Limited v Brown & Anor – Ongoing in the KBD.
-As sole counsel, acting for the defendants to a claim under a personal guarantee in relation to construction materials supplied to a company which subsequently entered into administration.
+• Keyline Civils Specialist Limited v Brown & Anor – Ongoing in the KBD.
+Acting for the defendants to a claim under a personal guarantee in relation to construction materials supplied to a company which subsequently entered into administration.

 Energy and Natural Resources